caitriona-devery/caitriona-devery.github.io/index.markdown

 ![Pint Caitríona](image/russian_doll.jpg "Caitríona Devery")

-Caitríona Devery is a writer who mainly writes about food, art and heritage.
-She grew up in Offaly and is now based in Dublin.
+Caitríona Devery is a write from Offaly but based in Dublin.
+She writes about food, art and heritage for a number of publications and is part of the team for Nervous State on Dublin Digital radio.